pygame/pygame/docs/reST/ref/surface.rst

       :returns: always returns ``None``
       :rtype: None

-      .. note:: ublits is compatible only with Python 3.7 and above

       .. note:: This function only accepts a sequence of (surf, dest) pairs and a single blend_flag.
                 This knowledge is used to achieve faster iteration over the sequence and therefore better performance whereas blits() simply cannot.
 Further